AmbiML/sparrow-cantrip-full/docs/SourceCrates.md

 Most of CantripOS is written in Rust.
 The Rust crates reside in the *apps/system/components* directory of this git repository.
-CantripOS system services are structured as seL4 components.
+CantripOS system services are structured as CAmkES components.
 Target-platform-dependent services are tagged, e.g. [sparrow-only] for services that are only supported on apps/system/platforms/sparrow.: